Do you feel like your Pinterest strategy isn’t bringing the results you need?

 Here’s what you should do next:

-13: Pin to other relevant boards at intervals
+13: Pin to further, relevant boards sparingly

 When you share a new pin with Tailwind, you can select the boards you want to pin to.